w3c/web-advertising/admetrics.md

 An external service with suitable privacy guarantees could also be employed.
-The browser installation or update process would be responsible for creating a unique instance string to be stenographically contained within the user agent's executable image, and for retaining a copy in a **unique browser identification** database managed by the browser provider, and accessed only by the **Validation Server**.
+The browser installation or update process would be responsible for creating a unique instance string to be stenographically contained within the user agent's executable image, and for retaining a copy in a **Unique Browser Identification Database** managed by the browser provider, and accessed only by the **Validation Server**.
 The unique string would be assigned at random and be of sufficient length to mitigate against a brute force attack.
 There would also be an embedded string representing the browser provider's public key.

-**Metrics Servers** would check the cyphertext as it is received in the `browser` parameter of each received ad event by delivering it to **Validation Servers** managed by the browser provider via an authenticated secure HTTP transaction, which would respond with a single boolean value indicating the validity of the enclosed instance-unique string.
+**Metrics Servers** would check the cyphertext as it is received in the `browser` parameter of each received ad event by delivering it to **Validation Servers** managed by the browser provider via an authenticated and secure HTTP transaction, which would respond with a single boolean value indicating the validity of the enclosed instance-unique string.
 Only the **Validation Server**, i.e. provided by the browser provider, would have access to the private key and would never return or receive any personal data,